HasibAlMuzdadid/HasibAlMuzdadid/README.md

 <h2 align="left">Hello, This is Hasib!<img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="25px"><h3 align="left">Data Science , Machine Learning , Deep Learning , Computer Vision Enthusiast</h3></h2>

-<p align="left">I'm a Computer Science & Engineering (CSE) Graduate🎓 from <a href="https://www.ruet.ac.bd/">Rajshahi University of Engineering & Technology (RUET)<a>🏛, passionate about Data Science, Machine Learning, Deep Learning and Computer Vision.
+<p align="left">I'm a Computer Science & Engineering (CSE) Graduate from <a href="https://www.ruet.ac.bd/">Rajshahi University of Engineering & Technology (RUET)<a>, passionate about Data Science, Machine Learning, Deep Learning and Computer Vision.
 Also, have experience in Web Development, Android Development and Game Development.
-I'm a passionate learner who's always willing to learn and work across technologies and domains💡.
-I love to explore new technologies and leverage them to solve real-life problems✨.
-Apart from that I also love to guide and mentor newbies👨🏻‍💻.<br>
+I'm a passionate learner who's always willing to learn and work across technologies and domains.
+I love to explore new technologies and leverage them to solve real-life problems.
+Apart from that I also love to guide and mentor newbies.<br>
 <p/>

 <h3>Things I code with</h3>